naymurabir/naymurabir/README.md

 That enhanced my technological capacity and performance.
 However, I can assure you that I am a quick learner, adaptive as well as an energetic person.

-Skills: HTML5 / CSS3, Github / ES / API / JavaScript / JSON / Tailwind / Bootstrap / React / React Router / Firebase /  NodeJS / ExpressJS / MongoDB
+Skills: HTML5 / CSS3, Github / ES, ES6 / API / JavaScript / JSON / Tailwind / Bootstrap / React / React Router / Firebase /  NodeJS / ExpressJS / MongoDB

 - 🔭 I’m currently working on a full stack project, named Bistro Boss Restaurant.
 And a Hostel Management site for a university / college.
 - 🌱 I’m currently learning Mongoose, NextJS,